OutcoderSoftware/OutcoderSoftware.github.io/_posts/2025-05-23-Agentic-AI-What-It-Means-and-Why-It-Matters-Now.md

 ## Human-AI Collaboration in Agentic Systems
 In agentic systems, AI isn’t just working alongside humans, it’s working with them.
-In our system, both AI agents and human users are treated as first-class participants.
+For exanple, in Orpius, both AI agents and human users are treated as first-class participants.

 Tasks are dynamically delegated to either AI agents or human team members, depending on who is best suited for the job.